OCT-FPGA/versal-tutorials/vck5000-vitis-ai.md

-# Getting started with VCK5000 Versal devices in OCT
+# Getting Started with Vitis AI on VCK5000s in OCT

-This tutorial outlines the process of allocating a node with the AMD VCK5000 Versal device in OCT.
-It also details the steps to execute a sample application using the Vitis acceleration flow.
+This tutorial provides step-by-step instructions for allocating a VCK5000 node and running a simple Vitis AI application on the Open Cloud Testbed (OCT).

 ## Prerequisites